diegorezm/resumemk.cli/README.md

 # Resumemk

 Resumemk is a simple resume builder written in Rust.
-Keep you mind this project uses headless chrome to generate the pdf.
+Keep in mind that this project uses headless Chrome to generate the PDF.
-So you need to have chrome/chromium installed on your machine.
+So, you need to have Chrome/Chromium installed on your machine.

-## Self hosting
+## Self-hosting

-You can self host this project by using docker.
+You can self-host this project by using Docker.
-steps:
+Steps:

-1. Build the docker image
+1. Build the Docker image

 ```bash
 docker-compose up -d